 - 1.47 As part of the plan, monitor and manage approach, the indicators and targets will be reviewed throughout the plan period to assess their suitability and to ensure that they remain appropriate. - 1.48 It must be recognised that in relation to some indicators the impact of the local plan can only be determined after a number of years. - 1.49 The monitoring of some indicators which monitor the performance of certain policies can only be determined upon adoption of the emerging Local Plan Polices Map which will allocate land for development. - 1.50 There are some indicators in this AMR which have not been monitored as the data is not currently available.
 These will be reviewed and hopefully be monitored in future AMR's.
-All the indicators listed in the adopted Core Strategy (January 2017) will be reviewed as part of the emerging Local Plan. - 1.51 The NPPF states (paragraph 33) that policies in local plans and spatial development strategies should be reviewed to assess whether they need updating at least once every five years, and should then be updated as necessary1.
+All the indicators listed in the adopted Core Strategy (January 2017) will be reviewed as part of the emerging Local Plan. - 1.51 There may be a delay in the update of some datasets due to the phasing release of datasets from the 2021 Census and the pandemic in 2020/2021. - 1.52 The NPPF states (paragraph 33) that policies in local plans and spatial development strategies should be reviewed to assess whether they need updating at least once every five years, and should then be updated as necessary1.
 Reviews should be completed no later than five years from the adoption date of a plan, and should take into account changing circumstances affecting the area, or any relevant changes in national policy.
 Relevant strategic policies will need updating at least once every five years if their applicable local housing need figure has changed significantly; and they are likely to require earlier review if local housing need is expected to change significantly in the near future.